-The response instead has been the globally-trending #Illridewithyou.
+Instead, the response has been the globally-trending #Illridewithyou.

-This is an example of how a crisis can actually provide a trigger to make a situation better.
-The underlying anti-Muslim feelings were already present, before the hostage crisis.
-But so were underlying feelings of wanting to support Muslims.
-The crisis in the cafe provided the opportunity for both sets of feelings to come to the fore and be put into action.
+This is an example of how an apparent crisis can provide a trigger that makes a situation better.
+Before the hostage crisis, some people already held anti-Muslim feelings.
+But others had feelings of wanting to support Muslims.
+The crisis in the cafe provided the opportunity for both sets of feelings to come to the fore.

 - To fix the situation

 which is what the heavily armed police eventually did, killing the gunman

 - To improve the situation

 which is what a negotiator might have done, resolving whatever grievances the gunman had

 - To resolve the situation and make it unlikely to happen again in the future,